HOME > MANCHESTER PRIDE INVESTIGATION

 A young woman sits on her banner to prevent Manchester Pride festival organiser from taking it.
 The banner read 'Pride Not Profit'

 Just before the 2008 Manchester Pride parade set off, the festival organiser was captured on video as she tried to confiscate a banner from the Pride Is A Protest and Queer Youth Network parade entry.
-The banner read 'Pride Not Profit'.
+The unwelcome banner read 'Pride Not Profit' and a young woman sat on it to prevent it from being taken.

 TICKET SCANDAL AT THE CANDLELIGHT VIGIL